Magnesium Benefits for Modern Life, Stress, Sleep & Cellular Energy

 How To Lower Triglycerides Fast

-Key Takeaways Cut The Main Drivers Cut Sugar First A fast drop in triglycerides often starts with less sugar.
-The liver can turn extra carbohydrate into triglycerides, especially when meals lean on sweet drinks, desserts, bread, pasta, cereal, and snack foods.
-Controlled feeding work found that high carbohydrate intake can raise triglyceride production in the … Read more
+Key Takeaways Main Food Drivers Cut Sugar Triglycerides are fats in your blood.
+Your liver can make more of them when sugar and starch keep coming in.
+Sweet drinks, desserts, bread, cereal, pasta and snack foods are common triggers.
+Controlled feeding research found that high carb intake can raise triglyceride production in the liver (1). … Read more

-What Damages Blood Vessels And How To Prevent It
+What Damages Blood Vessels & How To Prevent It

 Key Takeaways The Vessel Lining Endothelium Basics The endothelium is the thin layer of cells that lines the inside of arteries, veins, and tiny blood vessels.
 This layer helps control blood flow, keeps blood from clotting too easily, and helps the vessel wall stay smooth and calm.
 When this lining works well, blood moves with … Read more